cassiobolba/Data-Engineering/fundamentals_data_engineering.md

 Consider a company that only use cron jobs with time schedule.
 Every time a job runs longer or do no run, next jobs fails.
 To avoid this, they implement orchestration tool.
 They still have only 1 instance of the orchestration tool, which lead to breaks when someone deploy new code that is not tested.
 To solve this they create a dev instance... and so on, they can implement MR system, automated deploy from dev to prod, automated linting, tests...

 ##### 2.2.4.2 Observability and Monitoring
+Wrong data can lead a company to financial problems due to wrong decision, also , DEs sometime just realized something is wrong when the stakeholder complains about a bronke dashboars.
+Observability, monitoring, logging, alerting, and tracing are all critical to getting ahead of any problems along the data engineering lifecycle.
+SPC is recommended to implement to monitor events.

+##### 2.2.4.3 Incident Response
+It is about using automation and observacility to quickly respond to incidents.

+##### 2.2.4.4 DataOps summary
+The effort of implementing DataOps (DevOps for data) pay off when you can deliver fast products with higher quality, reliable, accurate.
+Recent tools like airflow have paved the way to data management and lifecycle.

+#### 2.2.5 Data Architecture
+It defines the long term data strategy and data needs.
+Architecture are build by gathering business requirements and finding the best architecture cost and effort wise to the company.
+Data Architect and DEs are usually separate roles, but DE must be able to work on it and give feedback to.

+#### 2.2.6 Software Engineering
+In early stages DE used to build Map Reduce jobs in C++ and Java.
+Now, we mostlyt abstracted versions of it in the cloud and usgin higher level coding.
+There are a few components very important to it.

+##### 2.2.6.1 Core data processing code

 # order
 ## -> chapter x